Class notes that learn with you.

 The tutor that already did the reading.

-Leo has read your syllabus, sat through your lectures, and graded your problem sets.
-Ask him to explain a concept and he'll use your professor'sframing.
-Ask for practice problems and he'll match the style of your last PSet.
-Tell him you don't get something and he'll diagnose the gap, not lecture you.
+Bella has read your syllabus, sat through your lectures, and graded your problem sets.
+Ask her to explain a concept and she'll use your professor'sframing.
+Ask for practice problems and she'll match the style of your last homework.
+Tell her you don't get something and she'll diagnose the gap, not lecture you.

 - Explains a lecture moment by timestamp